optimized0926/optimized0926/README.md

-- ✨ With +7 years and +20000 hours of experiences in software development, I have been participated in the massive commercial projects development.
+### About Me:
+- ✨ I am a Full Stack Developer and have been involving myself in software development for over 6 years.
 - 🌱 I would always love to learn new thing innovative and revolutionary.
 - 🔭 I am currently learning and developing Blockchain technology.
 - 📫 How to reach me: codeclimber55786@gmail.com  &&  skype: live:.cid.58eb364829e45eb6